EO Green by Ensar Oud

 1

-Thank you, for the great description and info!
-Since I'm still at the beginning of my perfume journey, there is still so much else for me to discover that I can well do without.
+Thank you for the great description and info!
+Since I'm still at the beginning of my perfume journey, there’s so much else for me to discover that I can easily do without it.

 LeonaSternLeonaStern 4 years ago

 A very interesting post.
-Thank you for the effort you have made.
+Thank you for the effort you put in.

 OakOak 4 years ago